 Aynne M. Polinski earned a Bachelor of Arts degree in art education from Misericordia University, a Master of Arts degree in art education from Scranton University, and a Master of Arts degree in art therapy from Marywood University.
 She is a registered Art Therapist with the ATCB.
 She taught art in a public school district in the Pocono Mountains for many years, and, as well served as Chairperson of the Art Department.
 As a Mobile Therapist for Devereux Pocono she used art therapy to elicit safe feelings and emotions from children with special needs as well as their families.
 Her belief in the validity of art in therapeutic settings echoes a statement by Georgia O’Keeffe: “I found I could say things with color and shape that I couldn’t say another way – things I had no words for.”
 Aynne believes people’s fundamental thoughts and feelings reside in the unconscious and are expressed in images rather than words.
 She is a painter in the Impressionistic-Expressionistic Style who has shown her work at art galleries in and around Delaware Water Gap and Scranton, Pa.
 She finds art to be a true means of self-expression and self-discovery.
 She recently moved to the York area and is happy to be a part of Turning Point.
 She is married and the mother of a son, Liam.

 Jane Riese received a Bachelor of Social Work degree from Elizabethtown College and a Master of Social Work degree from Temple University.
 She is a licensed social worker in the state of Pennsylvania and has been a yoga instructor since 2002.
-Jane will complete her 300-hour certification in Trauma Center Trauma Sensitive Yoga (TCTSY-F) of the Justice Resource Institute near Boston this coming March.
+Jane holds a 300-hour certification in Trauma Center Trauma-Sensitive Yoga (TCTSY-F) through the Justice Resource Institute in Boston, Massachusetts.
+She is one of 190 TCTSY certified facilitators in the world.
 Jane’s passion for both yoga and social work meld together in this unique form of yoga, a modality for healing within the context of trusting relationships.
 She is the former director of the Victim-Witness Program in the York County District Attorney’s office where she provided advocacy to survivors of violent crime.
 In her current role as Associate Director of Safe and Humane Schools at Clemson University, she advocates for children’s rights and protection by providing certification training in the Olweus Bullying Prevention Program.
 Jane has served as a member of the Pennsylvania State Board of Social Workers, Marriage and Family Therapists and Professional Counselors.